Scotty Baesler: Political career

-After graduating from law school at the University of Kentucky in 1966, Baesler practiced law and served from 1967 to 1973 as an administrator for the Fayette County Legal Aid Administration, a nonprofit entity that provides free legal services to indigent persons facing criminal charges.
-He served as Vice Mayor of Lexington from 1974 to 1978, then as a District Court Judge in Fayette County from 1978 to 1982.
-Following his judgeship, Baesler was elected Mayor of Lexington in 1981 and served for 11 years, becoming the chairman for the Kentucky Economic Planning Commission.
+After graduating from the University of Kentucky Law School in 1966, Baesler practiced law and served from 1967 to 1973 as an administrator for the Fayette County Legal Aid Administration, a nonprofit entity that provides free legal services to indigent persons facing criminal charges.

+He served as vice mayor of Lexington from 1974 to 1978, then as a District Court judge in surrounding Fayette County from 1978 to 1982.
+Following his judgeship, Baesler was elected mayor of Lexington in 1981 and served for 11 years, becoming chairman of the Kentucky Economic Planning Commission.

-In 1991, Baesler ran for governor in a four-way Democratic primary, landing 149,352 votes.
-He finished in second behind Brereton Jones, who won the general election by over 200,0000 votes, defeating Republican Larry Hopkins.
+In 1991, Baesler ran for governor in a four-way Democratic primary, landing 149,352 votes (30.4%).
+He finished second behind Brereton Jones (184,703 votes; 37.5%), who went on to win the general election by over 200,000 votes, defeating Republican Larry J. Hopkins, who was Baesler's congressman at the time.

-Scotty Baesler ran for the United States House of Representatives in 1992, winning the vote by 61% against Republican Charles Ellinger after Larry Jones Hopkins declined to seek an eighth term.
-Baesler was often associated with the Blue Dog Coalition in Congress, a caucus of democrats that believed the party had moved too far to the left, becoming unappealing to the people.
-This coalition valued moderate democratic ideas and emphasized fiscal responsibility.
+In 1992 Hopkins declined to seek an eighth term in the U.S. House, and Baesler ran to succeed him, winning the general election with 60.7% against Republican Charles Ellinger.
+In Congress, Baesler was often associated with the Blue Dog Coalition, a caucus of Democrats who believed the party had moved too far to the left, becoming unappealing to the people.
+This coalition valued moderate Democratic ideas and emphasized fiscal responsibility.

-During his time as a Representative, Baesler sponsored several key pieces of introduced legislation including the amendment of the Violence Against Women Act of 1994, establishing a national domestic violence victim notification system, and the H.R.
-3867 LEAF Act which focused on providing financial aid and educational opportunities for working tobacco farmers affected by declining tobacco production.
-He was a part of the House Agricultural Committee, where he also served on the Nutrition and Foreign Agriculture and Risk Management and Specialty Crops subcommittee.
-Moreover, Scotty served within the House Veterans' Affairs Committee as a member of the Hospitals and Health Care subcommittee.
-Baesler served on the House Budget Committee from 1997 to 1999 and held his seat in the House for three terms.
+During his time in the U.S. House, Baesler sponsored several key pieces of legislation including an amendment to the Violence Against Women Act of 1994, establishing a national domestic violence victim notification system, and H.R.
+3867, the LEAF Act, which focused on providing financial aid and educational opportunities for working tobacco farmers affected by declining tobacco production.

+He was a member of the House Agriculture Committee, where he served on the Nutrition and Foreign Agriculture and Risk Management and Specialty Crops subcommittees.
+Also, Baesler served on the House Veterans' Affairs Committee and its Hospitals and Health Care subcommittee.
+He served on the House Budget Committee from 1997 to 1999.

-In 1996, he ran for Congress as an incumbent and defeated Ernie Fletcher by a vote of 125,999 to 100,231.
-He declined re-election in 1998 to run for the Senate seat of retiring Democratic whip, Wendell Ford.
+Baesler was re-elected to the House in 1994 with 58.8% of the vote over Republican Matthew Wills.
+In 1996, he defeated Ernie Fletcher in the general election by a vote of 125,999 to 100,231 (55.7%-44.3%).
+He declined to seek renomination to the House in 1998 to run for the U.S. Senate seat of retiring Democratic whip Wendell Ford.
 Baesler won a narrow primary victory of 4.9 percentage points over Louisville businessman Charlie Owen and Lieutenant Governor Steve Henry.
-He was then defeated by a small margin of 0.6 points in the general election by fellow Republican congressman Jim Bunning.
+He then lost by 0.6 points (6,766 votes) in the general election to Republican fellow congressman Jim Bunning.

-In 2000, Baesler attempted re-election for his former House of Representatives seat against Republican Ernie Fletcher, who had replaced him in 1998.
+In 2000, Baesler ran for his former U.S. House seat against Republican Ernie Fletcher, who had replaced him in 1998.
+Changing political preferences and the presence of a Reform Party candidate, Gatewood Galbraith, torpedoed Baesler's comeback attempt.
+He got just 34.8% of the vote against Fletcher's 52.8%, with Galbraith taking 12.0%.